sciabarra/scala-demo/README.txt

 then open the browser as http://localhost:9000

-4. Execute Functional (REST API) Tests:
+4. Execute Functional Tests on REST API:

-(while the server is running!)
+(they must be while the server is running in localhost!)

 open another terminal
-cd in the main
+cd in the main folder
 sbt s/test

-KNOWN ISSUE: on windows it does not delete the user folder (probably a locking issue)
+KNOWN ISSUES

+- occasionally one test fails the first time it is run to be investigated

+- the server after a few minutes throws an exception it is a documented issues in akka-http-M2